listar2000/fa18-proj1/ANSWERS.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+I didn't figure out how to use this...
+Instead, I try to send a error signal to the controller every time when the creation fails, resulting in a javascript alert box at the top of the page (using embedded `<script></script`)

 # Give us feedback on the project and decal below!

 # Extra credit: Link your Heroku deployed app